 Gas None.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.
 Visible sections of pipework are of copper and PVC materials.
-Sanitary fittings in the shower room comprise a suite with low level wc, wash hand basin and shower cabinet.
+Sanitary fittings in the bathroom comprise a suite with low level WC, wash hand basin and bath.
+The en-suite cloakroom comprises a suite with low level WC and wash hand basin.
 There is a sink unit within the kitchen.
-Heating and hot water Accessible parts of the system were visually inspected sport nearing and not water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+The system is currently drained.
+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is an air source heat pump located within the rear garden.
+There is a 'Worcester' floor mounted oil heating boiler located within the brick outbuilding.
 This serves water filled steel panelled radiators throughout the house and also provides domestic hot water.
-This is fixed to the hot water storage tank located within the outbuilding.
-There is also an electric night heater located within the bedroom.

-Drainage Drainage covers etc were not lifted.
-Neither drains nor drainage systems were tested.
+The system is currently drained.
+Drainage Drainage covers etc were not lifted. , and the second Neither drains nor drainage systems were tested.
 Drainage is assumed to be connected to the mains sewerage system.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 There are smoke alarms installed.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.